Tunneling of the hard-core model on finite triangular lattices: Proofs of the main results

+where $\{Y^{(i)}\}_{i \in \N}$ are i.i.d.~exponential random variables, in view of~\eqref{eq:aetabc}.
+The statement in Theorem~\ref{thm:tabc}(iv) then follows by noticing that a geometric sum of i.i.d.~exponential random variables scaled by its mean is also exponentially distributed with unit mean. \end{proof}

-\textbf{Acknowledgments} The author is supported by NWO grant 639.033.413.
-The author is grateful to F.R.~Nardi, S.C.~Borst, and J.S.H.~van Leeuwaarden for the precious feedback and helpful discussions related to this work.
+\textbf{Acknowledgments} The author has been supported by NWO grants 639.033.413 and 680.50.1529 and is grateful to F.R.~Nardi, S.C.~Borst, and J.S.H.~van Leeuwaarden for the precious feedback on this work.